FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 4. Pictured is a Pictish work known as the Bullion Stone.
 In it, a rider with a shield is drinking from a drinking horn that ends in a bird's head.
 What is unusual about this artwork compared to other Pictish works?

 No conspiracy theories here; the Bullion Stone is a carved stone from the late Pictish period around the tenth century.
-It is unusual because Pictish art is usually embellished with patterns and symbols, leaving little to no empty space.
+It is unusual because Pictish art is usually decorated with patterns and symbols, leaving little to no empty space.
 However, the Bullion stone depicts just a single figure.
 The stone itself was found in Angus, Scotland.

 5. The Roman Empire attempted to protect itself from northern raids by building Hadrian's Wall in AD 122.
 However, they did not simply sit behind this wall and forget about the rest of the lands in the north.
 In AD 142, Roman Emperor Antoninus Pius started construction of what lesser-known wall represented in red on this map, which was abandoned only eight years later due to Pictish raids?